 We expect a high level of performance from our students, and admit those who have already shown academic ability.
-In practice, this means entering students usually have a B+ average in their undergraduate work.
-In the Master's program, students normally maintain a B+ level in their graduate courses.
+In practice, this means entering students usually have at least a B+ average in their undergraduate work.
+In the Master's program, students normally maintain at least B+ level in their graduate courses.

 All students in our program are expected to do their own scholarly work and, when not original to them, to identify clearly the sources of their ideas and information.
 To do otherwise is to be guilty of plagiarism, defined as "the expropriation of another author's findings, interpretation, or text, presented thereafter as one's own creation without proper attribution to its actual source."
 This "cardinal violation of the ethics of scholarship" is grounds for serious disciplinary action, including expulsion.
-For additional information please see the Georgia Tech Honor Code at: www.deanofstudents.gatech.edu/Policy/code.in.sections.htm#AHC.
+For additional information please see the Georgia Tech Honor Code at: https://osi.gatech.edu/content/honor-code